splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

 Enable/disable automatic instrumentation before runtime
 -------------------------------------------------------------

-If the pod or deployment is not already running, add the ``otel.splunk.com/inject-java`` annotation to the YAML file.
+If the deployment is not deployed, add the ``otel.splunk.com/inject-java`` annotation to the application deployment YAML file.

 For example, given the following depoyment YAML: